Deep Dive on Actions

 If your goals are labeled, then your action will automatically be labeled with the goal’s labels when you assign the action to that goal (you can remove those labels if you’d like).

 Nodabl provides a set of skill / competency labels for you to choose from, and you can create your own.
 When you create your own, you’ll be able to access it in the future as an option in the Labels typeahead.
+Additionally, organizations can create their own set of labels to make available to everyone in their workspace.
+Contact your admin to take advantage of this feature.

 Labeling your actions provides several benefits: